-- M. Flag lots: A flag lot is a lot with access that is provided to the bulk of the lot by means of a narrowanarrow corridor.
+- M. Flag lots: A flag lot is a lot with access that is provided to the bulk of the lot by means of anarrow corridor.
 Flag lots that front on or are immediately at the end of a private road or common driveway shall have the same requirements as regular lots.
-Flag lots which do not front on or are immediately at the end of a private road or common driveway shall be subject to the following modifications and/or additional requirements: - (1) Flag lots (developed Created prior to October 22, 2012): Lot and bulk requirements for preexisting flag lots which already have a primary residential structure present are illustrated in Figure 5 and shall be as follows:
+Flag lots which do not front on or are immediately at the end of a private road or common driveway shall be subject to the following modifications and/or additional requirements: - (1) Flag lots (Created prior to October 22, 2012): Lot and bulk requirements shall be as follows:

 Figure 5.
-Flag Lots (Developed Created prior to October 22, 2012)
+Flag Lots (Created prior to October 22, 2012)

-- a) The building line ("A" in Figure 5) shall be determined as a line running parallel with the front facade of the existing house along its frontmost face.
-Upon proper application, the Design Review and Historic Preservation Board shall make a determination as to the location of the building line, if it is not readily apparent due to the unusual shape or orientation of the house. - b) The depth of the facade area shall, in all flag lots, be eight feet ("B" in Figure 5). - (a) In cases where the existing primary structure is closer than 60 feet from an adjoining lot line, the buildable area may maintain that same distance along that property line segment only.
-In these cases, the edge of the buildable area shall run parallel to that segment of the property line, extending no closer to the property line than the existing house ("E" in Figure 5).
-Distances measured from detached garages, sheds or similar accessory buildings shall not be counted toward this provision.
-Distances measured from additions that are granted an area variance from the Zoning Board of Appeals after the adoption of this article shall also not be counted toward this provision.

-- (b) All accessory structures, with the exception of fences and garden sheds, shall be located within the rear yard ("C" in Figure 5). - c) The side setbacks ("C" in Figure 5) and rear setback ("D" in Figure 5) shall have a depth of 20 feet. - (2) Flag lots (undeveloped).
-Created after October 22, 2012).
-The lot and bulk requirements for preexisting and approved flag lots which do not already have any residential structures present-shall be as follows:
+- (a) The building line ("A" in Figure 5) shall be determined as a line running parallel with the front facade of the existing house along its frontmost face.
+Upon proper application, the Design Review and Historic Preservation Board shall make a determination as to the location of the building line, if it is not readily apparent due to the unusual shape or orientation of the house. - (b) The depth of the facade area shall, in all flag lots, be eight feet ("B" in Figure 5). - (c) The side setbacks ("C" in Figure 5) and rear setback ("D" in Figure 5) shall have a depth of 20 feet. - (2) Flag lots (Created after October 22, 2012).
+The lot and bulk requirements shall be as follows: